-The Pharmacy provides free prescription refill delivery to students and Harvard University Group Health Plan members at the Business School, Law School, and Medical Area clinics.
+The Pharmacy provides free prescription refill delivery to students and Harvard University Group Health Plan members at the Law School and Medical Area clinics.
 Some restrictions may apply and sign-up is required.
 Please note the delivery program is only for refill prescriptions that are considered schedule VI as defined by Massachusetts Law.
 Schedule VI includes most prescription drugs except for controlled substances.

 How It Works